children playing educational games

 Adding Challenges

-For an added challenge, have your child estimate how long it will take them to solve the maze.
+For an added challenge, please have your child estimate how long it will take them to solve the maze.
 This helps build their planning and problem-solving skills.
 You can also time them to try and beat their time, adding an element of excitement and competition.

 Mazes can be used to teach kids about planning and following directions.
 They can also be used to improve memory and concentration, making them one of the best educational toys for enhancing the potential of your child.